 - Protein: Protein is made up of amino acids, which are the building blocks of muscle tissue.
 Consuming adequate amounts of protein is crucial for supporting muscle protein synthesis and recovery.

 - Carbohydrates: Carbohydrates provide the body with energy, which is necessary for fueling workouts and supporting recovery.
-Consuming carbohydrates before and after a workout can help replenish glycogen stores and facilitate muscle repair.
+Eating carbs before and after a workout can help replenish glycogen stores.
+It can also help facilitate muscle repair.

 - Fats: Healthy fats, such as those found in avocados, nuts, and fish, are essential for hormone production and overall health.
 They also provide a source of energy for the body during exercise.

 - Vitamins and minerals: Micronutrients, such as vitamins and minerals, play a critical role in various bodily functions, including muscle function and recovery.
-Consuming a balanced diet rich in fruits, vegetables, whole grains, and lean proteins can help ensure you receive adequate vitamins and minerals.
+Eating a balanced diet rich in fruits, vegetables, whole grains, and lean proteins can help you get enough vitamins and minerals.

 Advantages of a 30-Minute Workout